Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Faerie Dragon Blue.md

     \ magical effects."
   "name": "Magic Resistance"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+7 (+7) to hit, reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: +7 to hit, reach 5 ft., one creature.
+Hit: 1 piercing\
-    \ Hit: 1 piercing damage."
+    \ damage."
   "name": "Bite"
 - "desc": "The dragon exhales a puff of euphoria gas at one creature within 5 feet\
     \ of it.
 The target must succeed on a DC 11 Wisdom saving throw, or for 1 minute,\
-    \ the target can't take reactions and must roll a dice: d6|avg|noform (d6)\
+    \ the target can't take reactions and must roll a d6 at the start of each of its\
-    \ at the start of each of its turns to determine its behavior during the turn:\n\
+    \ turns to determine its behavior during the turn:\n\n1–4.
+The target takes no\
-    \n1–4.
-The target takes no action or bonus action and uses all of its movement\
-    \ to move in a random direction.\n\n5–6.
-The target doesn't move, and the only\
+    \ action or bonus action and uses all of its movement to move in a random direction.\n\
-    \ thing it can do on its turn is make a DC 11 Wisdom saving throw, ending the\
+    \n5–6.
+The target doesn't move, and the only thing it can do on its turn is make\
-    \ effect on itself on a success."
+    \ a DC 11 Wisdom saving throw, ending the effect on itself on a success."
   "name": "Euphoria Breath (Recharge 5-6)"
 "source":
 - "MM"